Probing baryogenesis with gravitational waves

 We now move to the case of $A\ne 0$.
 We parametrize the effect by $\epsilon_\Phi=A/m_\Phi^2$.
-As expected, small values of the angle do not significantly affect the background trajectory and the resonance structure.
-As seen in Fig.~\ref{fig:compareA}, for $\epsilon_\phi \le 0.005$, the GW spectrum is independent of the initial angle $\theta_{\rm {in}}$ and actually indistinguishable from the symmetric case with $\epsilon_\Phi=0$.
+Let us first discuss the background trajectory.
+For $\epsilon_\Phi=0$ it is a straight line segment through the origin, with a length of ${\cal O}(\phi_{\rm{in}})$ which will shrink in time due to red-shifting.
+For $0<\epsilon_\Phi\ll 1$, the trajectory during each period will resemble an ellipse.
+Using Eqs.~\eqref{eq:phiReast}-\eqref{eq:phiImast}) and Taylor-expanding for $\epsilon_\Phi\ll 1$, we can see that the minor axis of the (approximate) ellipse scales as ${\cal O}( \phi_{\rm {in}}\cdot A/m_\phi^2)$, whereas the major axis is simply ${\cal O} (\phi_{\rm {in}})$.
+The ellipticity is then $\sim (A/m_\phi^2)\ll 1$ for all cases of interest shown in the main text.
+For small values of $\epsilon_\Phi$, the background trajectory will be an ellipse with a very small ellipticity, and it will therefore behave almost like a straight line segment.
+We thus expect the parametric resonance results to be unaffected by the exact value of $\epsilon_\Phi\ll 1$.
+As seen in Fig.~\ref{fig:compareA}, for $\epsilon_\phi \le 0.005$, the GW spectrum is independent of the initial angle $\theta_{\rm {in}}$ and indistinguishable from the symmetric case with $\epsilon_\Phi=0$.
 This means that for the asymmetry values that we use for our benchmark examples $\epsilon_\Phi <10^{-5}$, the resonance is ``blind'' with respect to the exact value of asymmetry in the potential.

 That being said, it is worth pushing the asymmetry value higher in order to cover the entire possible parameter space.
-For $0.05\lesssim \epsilon_\Phi \lesssim 0.15$ we see an enhancement of the GW spectrum at large values of the frequency $f \gtrsim 100$ Hz, while the independence of $\theta_{\rm {in}}$ still holds.
+For $0.05\lesssim \epsilon_\Phi \lesssim 0.15$, we see an enhancement of the GW spectrum at large values of the frequency $f\gtrsim 100$ Hz, while the independence of $\theta_{\rm {in}}$ still holds.
 This is an intriguing observation, as it provides an additional motivation for GW detectors that can probe frequencies around $1$ kHz with a sensitivity similar to CE and ET~\cite{Zhang:2022yab, Chen:2023axy}.
-For $\epsilon_\Phi\simeq 0.25$ the UV enhancement of the GW spectrum remains, but we also see a difference between the initial angle choices between the real and imaginary parts of $\Phi$.
+For $\epsilon_\Phi\simeq 0.25$, the UV enhancement of the GW spectrum remains, but we also see a difference between the initial angle choices between the real and imaginary parts of $\Phi$.
 This means that a possible detection of a spectrum with such a UV enhancement would suffer from a partial degeneracy between $\epsilon_\phi$ and $\theta_{\rm {in}}$.
 Since we focused on $\epsilon_\Phi \ll 1$, such a highly model-dependent calculation is outside the scope of the present work.
 Finally, for $\epsilon_\Phi\gtrsim 0.3$, parametric resonance is severely suppressed, rendering the GW signals below the detection threshold.